zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install cloud-init for Linux images.md

 **When the six and oauthlib libraries are missing**

--   The six library is missing from Python if the following message is displayed during installation.
+-   If the following message is displayed during installation, the six library is missing from Python.
 You can run `pip install six` to install the six library through pip.

     ```
     File "/root/cloud-init/cloudinit/log.py", line 19, in <module>